Home Supplements How We Rate Blog

 What health goals has Beta-Sitosterol been studied for?

-Beta-Sitosterol has been researched for: Benign prostatic hyperplasia (BPH), LDL cholesterol reduction, Immune modulation, Anti-inflammatory activity.
+Beta-Sitosterol has been researched for: Benign Prostatic Hyperplasia (BPH), Cholesterol Management, Immune Modulation & Anti-inflammatory Activity, Clinical trials, Systematic reviews.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Are the studies on Beta-Sitosterol based on human trials?